apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

        +-----------+----------------------------+
        | 0_0       | 25                         |
        +-----------+----------------------------+
-       Query the directory to see the data.

-Query the directory to see the data.
+Querying the directory shows the data.

        0: jdbc:drill:zk=local> select * from tmp.`name_key`;
        +---------+-----------------+